a1v0/a1v0.de/draft-articles/servicenow-clone-guide.md

 7. Perform all post-clone checks that you identified before the clone, e.g. branding and portals.
   - The client can also support you here.
 They may be able to spot things that you've not noticed.

+### After all clones

+1. Ask the dev team to check whether all their update sets are as they should be.
+They need to be able to resume their development activities pretty much where they left off.
+2. Ask anybody who uses non-production instances (that'll mostly be developers and testers) to report anything unexpected, e.g. missing data or buggy pages.
+Make a note of any observations and incorporate these findings into your clone profile.
+  - Make sure, especially, that production data has not made it into non-production environments.
+Such data often creeps into the instances via tables that you didn't know existed, e.g. `sys_scim_user`.
+Some data may be sensitive, even if it's not personal data, e.g. knowledge articles.
+Always check with your stakeholders if in doubt.
+  - Clone profiles should be reviewed after every clone.
+There's always something else you could add to them for a smoother experience.